wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 - Complete the following to change all values of a facet.

 	1. Open command line.
-	2. Type the `componentId` and `facetName` where the configuration payload should go, followed by key=value pairs that you want to change.
+	2. Type the `componentId` and `facetName`, followed by key=value pairs that you want to change.
 Then press Enter.

 	Example: Change all values in the 'Logging' facet: